BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 - Begin recording a trace with the command: `wpr -start path\to\Trace_OpenXR-MotionCompensation.wprp -filemode`
 - Leave that command prompt open
 - Reproduce the crash/issue
-- Back to the command prompt, finish the recording with: `wpr -stop arbirtary_name_of_file.etl`
+- Back to the command prompt, finish the recording with: `wpr -stop arbitrary_name_of_file.etl`
 - These files are highly compressible!

 You can send the trace file to the developer or use an application such as [Tabnalysis](https://apps.microsoft.com/store/detail/tabnalysis/9NQLK2M4RP4J?hl=en-id&gl=ID) to inspect the content yourself.